Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Nice-averse amenable subgroupoids: Adams' argument

 Two arational $(F_k,\calf)$-trees $T$ and $T'$ are said to be \emph{equivalent} (which we denote as $T\sim T'$) if there exist $F_k$-equivariant alignment-preserving maps from $T$ to $T'$ and from $T'$ to $T$ (recall that a map $T\to T'$ is \emph{alignment-preserving} if it maps every segment in $T$ to a segment in $T'$).

 Given a space $X$, we denote by $X^{(3)}$ the subspace of $X^3$ made of all pairwise distinct triples.

-The following theorem was proved in a joint work with Lécureux \cite{GHL} -- as a matter of fact $\PATsim$ is also the Gromov boundary of the free factor graph of $(F_k,\calf)$ \cite{BR,Ham2,GH}, and the following statement can therefore be viewed as giving a barycenter map on the free factor graph.
+The following theorem was proved in a joint work with Lécureux \cite{GHL}.
+As a matter of fact $\PATsim$ is also the Gromov boundary of the free factor graph of $(F_k,\calf)$ \cite{BR,Ham2,GH}, which is hyperbolic by \cite{BF-FF,HM} (in particular $\PATsim$ is Polish by \cite[Proposition~3.4.18]{DSU}, hence a standard Borel space).
+The following statement can therefore be viewed as giving a barycenter map on the free factor graph.

 \begin{theo}[{\cite[Theorem~8.1]{GHL}}] There exists an $\Out(F_k,\calf)$-equivariant Borel map \end{theo}